 Cubism is great for kids: These modern canvases are bursting with shapes and forms that little ones—proud in their new knowledge of shapes and colors—delight in identifying.
 It’s an orange rectangle!
 I see a white circle!
 A striped smokestack!

 That’s one reason why we include Cubist works of art in our Pre-K curriculum.
-This December, 4-year-olds at KinderCare will study tools, machines, and transportation, and explore how they are represented in art—such as in Fernand Leger’s painting The Tugboat.
+Four-year-olds at KinderCare study tools, machines, and transportation, and explore how they are represented in art—such as in Fernand Leger’s painting The Tugboat.

 Get your young art critic in on the action with four easy ways to discover this Cubist classic: